AKarbas/akarbas.github.io/content/authors/amin-karbas/_index.md

 # - Visitors
 ---

-**New: I am currently looking for full-time opportunities in systems and infrastructure.**
+**I am currently looking for full-time opportunities in systems and infrastructure software engineering.**

 My full name is *Mohammadamin Karbasforushan*, but I go by Amin Karbas.